scweber/header-login/readme.txt

 If desired, a new user can be created on WordPress if authenticated through Access Management Tool.

+== Screenshots ==
+1. Settings Page

 == Installation ==
 1. Upload `header-login` directory to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Set up and customize the plugin through the 'Settings' Menu

 == Changelog ==
+= 2.7 =
+Fixed the issue of not adding new users to all blogs when user already on Network.

 = 2.6 =
 If option chosen to add new users and a multi-site, then users are added to each and every blog in network.